 Manuscripts on any aspect of weed science research and technology, education, extension, industry, consulting, and regulation will be considered for publication in Weed Technology.
-Subjects typically addressed are original research on weed biology and control, weed/crop management systems, reports of new weed problems, new technologies for weed management, and special articles emphasizing technology transfer to improve weed control.
-Each research manuscript must contain original material constituting a logical unit of subject mater and must contribute to the advancement of knowledge.
+Subjects typically addressed are original research on herbicides (and plant growth regulators used to manage undesired vegetation), weed biology and control, weed/crop management systems, reports of new weed problems, new technologies for weed management, and special articles emphasizing technology transfer to improve weed control.
+Articles dealing with plant growth regulators and management of undesired plant growth may also be accepted, provided there is clear relevance to weed science technology, e.g., turfgrass or woody plant management along rights-of-way, vegetation management in forest, aquatic, or other non-crop situations.
+Each research manuscript must contain original material constituting a logical unit of subject matter and must contribute to the advancement of knowledge.
+Weed Technology welcomes concise review articles that provide current information and appeal to a broad audience, and which have been previously invited and agreed upon by the current WSSA reviews committee.